Trichy Sankaran

 Trichy Sankaran (born 27 July 1942) is an Indian percussionist, composer, scholar, and educator.
 He was awarded the Madras Music Academy's Sangeetha Kalanidhi in 2011.
 As a mridangam vidwan, he has been called a "doyen among the percussionists of India" in Sruti magazine.
 Since the early 1970s, he has performed and recorded in a number of cross-cultural projects.
 In 2017, he was awarded the "Tiruchirapalli Carnatic Musicians Lifetime Achievement Award".

 Sankaran has lived in Toronto since 1971.
 He is the founder of the Tyagaraja Aradhana in Toronto and is a professor of music at York University.
 He has regularly performed at all leading organisations in Chennai every December Music Season and continues to accompany a wide array of top ranked musicians.

 Early life

-Born on 27 July 1942 in Thiruchirapalli, Tamil Nadu, India, Sankaran had his early musical training first under his cousin, P. A. Venkataraman, and later became the star disciple of the legendary mridangam maestro, Pazhani Subramania Pillai.
+Born on 27 July 1942 in Thiruchirapalli, Tamil Nadu, India, Sankaran had his early musical training first under his cousin, P. A. Venkataraman, and later became the star disciple of the legendary mridangam maestro, Palani Subramaniam Pillai.
 He made his debut at the age of 13 in a concert given by the Alathoor Brothers at Nanrudayan Temple in the town of Thiruchirapalli.
-For Radha Viswanathan's wedding (daughter of MS Subbulakshmi), Semmangudi presented a concert for which Palani Subramania Pillai requested double mridangam and Trichy Shankaran was the second player at the age of 15.
+For Radha Viswanathan's wedding (daughter of MS Subbulakshmi), Semmangudi presented a concert for which Pazhani Subramania Pillai requested double mridangam and Trichy Shankaran was the second player at the age of 15.

 Since then he has performed with many significant Carnatic musicians, including Ariyakudi Ramanuja Iyengar and T. R. Mahalingam.
 He won the All India Radio gold medal in 1955 and the President of India award in 1958.